the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Connectivity.rst

 Connectivity
 ------------

-In this area you can edit both types of TVB connectivity objects:
+In this area you can edit two types of TVB connectivity objects:

     - long-range connectivity and,
     - local connectivity.

-You can also download connectomes from the Allen Mouse Brain Connectivity Atlas.
+You can also download connectomes from the **Allen Mouse Brain Connectivity Atlas**.
-This requires AllenSDK to be installed.
-TVB does not package it.

 |